E7-BewilderedInOtherEyes/E7-BewilderedInOtherEyes/README.md

 im mostly dry to a lot of ppl, not bcus i dislike/hate u but i just dnnno wht to say, im vry friendly tho. im kinda childish, i make unfunny jokes, and i dont think b4 i speak (mostly)—pls lmk if i said smth insensitive/unhinge/stupid, i take vry long to realise smtimes.

-evry time i cant think of a response, i fenl like i want to claw my throat rly hard and rip it out
+evry time i cant think of a response, i fenl like i want to claw my throat rly hard and rip it out. fyi, yes im listening but my brain is so slow to come up w smth. . idek how to comfort ppl oh my

 i dont have a dni list, i block freely